Dunera

 Hans Walter Goldschmidt (59) NL, K

-The Jew taught as a lawyer and judge in his home town of Berlin.
+The Jew was classified as a Nazi (“A”) in England.
+He worked as a lawyer and judge in his home town of Berlin.
 In England, he taught British law to foreigners.

 Franz Gotfeld (?)
 GP